LES PARTICULES

 Les Particules, a human tale of dying water, a poetic and photographic manifesto for ocean preservation.

-Through a poetic and artistic approach, this book invites deep reflection on ocean pollution.
-Each image, through its plastic beauty, invites contemplation, but also, through its visual force, action.
-A book that testifies to the power of artistic creation to transform society.
+Through a poetic and artistic approach, this book invites readers to reflect deeply on ocean pollution.
+Each image, with its visual beauty, invites contemplation, but also, through its visual impact, calls for action.
+It is a book that demonstrates the power of artistic creation to transform society.

-With Les Particules, conte humain d’une eau qui meurt, artist Manon Lanjouère tackles the subject of plastic water pollution and its dramatic consequences for the planet, health and the lives of all living beings.
+In Particles, a dying tale of water, artist Manon Lanjouère addresses the issue of plastic pollution in water and its devastating consequences for the planet, human health, and the lives of all living beings.

-Through never-before-seen photographs and personal accounts, Manon Lanjouère highlights the omnipresence of invisible plastic particles in our bodies and our environment, underlining the need to react quickly and take concrete measures to combat this pollution
+Through previously unpublished photographs and personal accounts, Manon Lanjouère highlights the ubiquity of invisible plastic particles in our bodies and our environment, underscoring the need to act quickly and take concrete steps to combat this pollution.

 Manon Lanjouère forges spectral images that resemble a new nosology.
 Her classification of the mutations that transform underwater life forms into a repertoire of refuse borrows notably from the photographic iconography of plants in the early nineteenth century.